ProydakD/Pino-Telegram-transport/README.md

 ## Key Features

 - Deliver messages to multiple chats and topics while keeping the original order.
-- Control delivery delays to stay within Telegram rate limits.
+- Stay within Telegram limits with configurable delays and retry policies.
 - Format outgoing messages with the built-in HTML formatter or a custom one.
 - Send text, photos, or documents with a single transport.
-- Configure retries with exponential backoff and `retry_after` handling.
 - Override the delivery method with a custom `send` function for tests or alternative clients.
+- Validate credentials and scaffold configs with the built-in CLI.

 ## Requirements